fitnr/osm-tiny-maps/README.md

 ````

 #### Different sizes

+Map scale in SVGIS is the ratio between svg units and projection units.
+Most map projections use meters or feet, and svg clients usually represent an svg units as a pixel or a fraction of an inch.

 The default scale is 10, which is appropriate for a creating a small map of a neighborhood.
 To get larger output PNGs, use a smaller scale, and vis versa:
 ````